hectorfa17/mental_health-data_analysis_project/README.md

 3. models - Contains all the fitted Models stored in pkl files.
 4. transformers - Contains all the fitted Transformers/Scalers stored in pkl files.

-## Datasets
+## Datasets:

--  `data/survey` - Thanks to "OPEN SOURCING MENTAL ILLNESS, LTD" for creating this dataset, you can find it on [this link](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey).
+-  `data/survey` - Raw dataset
 -  `data/survey_updated` - Same Dataset, after being cleaned and processed.

+## Acknowledgements:

+- Thanks to "OPEN SOURCING MENTAL ILLNESS, LTD" for creating this dataset, you can find it on [this link](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey).

 ## Installation: